cardillan/golem/base-builder/README.md

 * Microprocessors (top to bottom, left to right):
   * [Mono Controller](MonoController.mnd): controls the monos.
 Monos mine the most needed resource (copper, lead or sand/scrap) depending on the core stockpile and the next planned building.
   * [Flare Controller](FlareController.mnd): controls the flares.
 Flares are used to fetch titanium from the drills (each flare serves one titanium drill, for simplicity).
-  * [Resource measurement](Measurement.mnd): measures the resources stored in the core relative to the target and stores the information in the right-hand memory bank.
+  * [Resource Measurement](Measurement.mnd): measures the resources stored in the core relative to the target and stores the information in the right-hand memory bank.
   * [Poly Controller](PolyController.mnd): controls the polys (except the original one).
 Polys mine coal exclusively.
   * Timer: measures time by counting instruction executions.
 Allows measuring time when the Time Control mod is used.
 Consists of a single `op add time time 1` instruction.
   * [Core Controller](CoreController.mnd): controls blocks in the core base, managing resource production.
 (The actual processor doing this is built in the base and uses this processor only for copying the logic from it).